-Midlothian is served by Borders Buses, Dial-a-Bus, East Coast Buses, LCTS, Lothian Buses, Prentice Coaches of Haddington and Stagecoach.
-Legislation requires all buses and coaches to be low-floor and accessible for wheelchairs by 2020.
+Midlothian is served by Borders Buses, Dialaa-Bus, East Coast Buses, LCTS, Lothian Buses, Prentice Coaches of Haddington and Stagecoach.
+Legislation requires all buses and coaches to be low-floor and accessible for wheelchairs since 2020.

 Please check with individual bus companies for additional information when travelling by wheelchair.
 Normally buses can only carry one wheelchair.
-Some buses have 1 wheelchair space and 1 pram space, some buses share this space between them.
+Some buses have 1 wheelchair space and 1 pram space, some buses now have 2 spaces.

-- Borders buses Ltd & 01896 754 350

 - East Coast Buses 0131 555 6363

-- Lothian Buses & 0131 555 6363
+- ⊕ Lothian Buses < 0131 555 6363

-- LCTS \ 0131 663 0176
+- ⊕ LCTS < 0131 663 0176

-- Prentice Coaches 01620 822620
+- Prentice Coaches < 01620 822620

-- Stagecoach 0300 111 0001

-Community Bus Service © 0131 663 0176
+Community Bus Service < 0131 663 0176

 The Lothian Community Transport Services (LCTS) links some areas in Midlothian that are less well served by the conventional bus network to local shopping centres.
 The network is financially supported by Midlothian Council.
-Wheelchair users must prebook the service in advance by calling LCTS \$ 0131-663 0176.
+Wheelchair users must prebook the service in advance by calling LCTS \$\scrtet\$ 0131-663 0176.
 Routes that operate on a Monday, call before 17:00 hrs on the preceding Friday.
 Routes that operate on a Thursday, call before 17:00 hrs on the preceding Tuesday.
 The network does not operate on Easter Monday, or from 24 December to 2 January inclusive or 3 & 4 January if public holidays Monday or Thursday.